 Registered Staff Hours

-Although we did not rate this nursing home favorably overall, we want to draw your attention to its excellent inspections in recent years.
-We awarded them an impressive grade of A- in this category.
-We take several aspects of a facility's inspection report into consideration in determining our inspection scores.
-One critical factor is deficiencies.
-It should be noted that the severity of deficiencies is arguably more meaningful than the number of deficiencies, as some end up being relatively insignificant.
+Although we did not rate this nursing home favorably overall, we want to point out its excellent inspections in recent years.
+We awarded them an A- in this category.
+Inspection grades account for several factors included in a nursing home's inspection report.
+One of the most important criteria we weigh heavily is the number and severity of deficiencies.
+You should avoid places with too many deficiencies flagged.
 While this place had some deficiencies on its government inspection report, none were major deficiencies based on CMS' deficiency scale.
 A few minor deficiencies are not necessarily the end of the world.